Authentication

 }

-Or, if you aren't using cookie auth:
+Or, if you are using token auth:

 function NeedsAuthDialog() {